Rest API

 -H "Authorization: Bearer YOUR_ACCESS_TOKEN" \

-The response object is identical in structure to the one returned by the POST
+The response object is identical in structure to the one returned by the POST request used to create a payment request.

 {